A time of great upheaval and change

 Establishment of a Court to Try Charles

 Among those left in the Rump parliament, a determined group forced through an Act to establish a court to try Charles I for high treason.
-When the small number of peers remaining in the House of Lords objected, the House was abolished (despite Cromwell's objections).
+When the small number of peers remaining in the House of Lords objected, the House was abolished (despite Oliver Cromwell's objections).
 On 6th January, an ordinance was declared to establish a High Court of Justice to try the king.
-Cromwell himself was a reluctant supporter in the death of the king, only coming to this opinion when the king refused to abdicate.
+Oliver himself was a reluctant supporter in the death of the king, only coming to this opinion when the king refused to abdicate.

 The Trial and Death of the King